 The Drama ATAR course focuses on drama in practice as students integrate their knowledge and skills.
 They use the elements and conventions of drama to develop and present ideas and explore personal and cultural issues.
-Students engage in drama processes, such as improvisation and text interpretation which allow them to create drama and interpret a range of texts written or devised by others.
-Their work in this course includes production and design aspects, such as sets, costumes, props, sound and lighting.
-Increasingly, students use technologies, such as digital sound and multimedia.
-They present drama to a range of audiences and work in different performance settings.
+They engage in drama processes, such as improvisation and text interpretation which allow them to create drama and interpret a range of texts written or devised by others.
+Their work in this course includes production and design aspects, increasingly, students use technologies, such as digital sound and multimedia to present drama to a range of audiences and work in different performance settings.